spatialdj/backend/README.md

 - Backend: JavaScript, Node.js, Express, Redis (node-redis), Socket.io

 ## How it works
 Redis is used as both a cache and a database.
-It helps achieve low latency and can handle large amounts of data flowing between multiple clients and the server.
-RediSearch helps make searching for rooms snappy.

 Here is a video showcasing the features of `Spatial.dj` (click the image to watch on YouTube):